 - Deleting annotations

-In partnership with the IDRC, we have completed an initial review of Hypothesis functionality in relation to WCAG 2.0 and have identified specific areas for improvement to prioritize them in our product roadmap.
-Please note that while the context of the review was annotating within the Instructure Canvas LMS, the functionality and accessibility issues reviewed pertain to annotation in any context.
+Please note that while the context of the review conducted by the IDRC was annotating within the Instructure Canvas LMS, the functionality and accessibility issues reviewed pertain to annotation in any context.
 Because the review took place in Canvas with Hypothesis already embedded and ready to use, it does not address “Getting Started” interactions, which we plan to review in the future.

 We will be updating the new help area of our website to include accessibility guidance developed in our reviews and collaboration with IDRC and others.